Michigan’s top court rejects appeal of Nassar sentence

 CHARLOTTE, Mich.
-(AP) — The Michigan Supreme Court has rejected an appeal by sports doctor Larry Nassar, which means a 40-year prison sentence for assaulting gymnasts will stand.
+(AP) — The Michigan Supreme Court has rejected an appeal from former sports doctor Larry Nassar, which means a 40-year prison sentence for assaulting gymnasts will stand.

 Nassar is under two identical sentences from judges in two Michigan counties.
 The Supreme Court’s brief order covers the sentence for molesting gymnasts at an Eaton County gym, near Lansing.
 The court declined to take Nassar’s appeal.